gocloudLa/terraform-aws-wrapper-cloudmap/examples/complete/README.md

 - **Module Source**: The module is sourced from a relative path '../../'.
 - **Metadata**: The module utilizes local metadata for configuration.
 - **Cloudmap Parameters**: Cloudmap parameters are defined for 'project1' and 'project2' within the specified zone.
-- **Vpc Configuration**: The VPC ID is explicitly set to 'vpc-0089bac63387b453c', although it should ideally be sourced from another module.

 ## 🚀 Quick Start